-With this card, you’ll earn 3x points per $1 spent in one spending category of your choosing, up to $100,000 in purchases annually—which, of course, can be shipping.
+With this card, you’ll earn 4x points per $1 spent on the 2 select categories where your business spent the most each month, up to $150,000 in purchases annually—which, of course, can be shipping.
 Categories include airfare purchased directly from airlines, advertising, gas stations, shipping (including UPS and FedEx services purchased in the US for courier, postal, and freight), and computing (hardware, software, and cloud services).

 You also get:

-There is a $0 intro annual fee for the first year, after which it raises to $175 annually for all following years.
-It’s important to remember that because this is a charge card, the balance must be paid in full each month, so consider your cash flow carefully before signing up.
+There is a $295 annual fee, and it’s important to remember that because this is a charge card, the balance must be paid in full each month, so consider your cash flow carefully before signing up.